The Best Dive Watches For Luxury Watch Enthusiasts

 Crafted with a stainless steel case , this dive watch is superbly brushed, pertaining to the rugged allure of the timepiece.
 Given a solid stainless steel caseback with an emblem of a diving helmet, you know you're in safe hands when it comes to the durability and water proofness of the stainless steel case.

-The dial face is a beautiful turquoise sheen that could easily be taken out of a azure-coloured lagoon in Bali.
-The dial utilises a stunning wave like pattern which enhances the visibility of the timepiece, and looks absolutely sublime on the wrist!
 A close look at the dial would reveal the wondrous hour markers which are made up of jagged teeth shaped indices and 1.4mm brilliant cut VS diamonds!
 No this ain’t a Rolex “Bart Simpson” per see but we still admire its edgy layout

 The strap is similarly made of stainless steel and given a folding clasp, ensuring that the piece is tightly secured to your wrist.
 The micro-adjustment system is very handy for those ever so quick changes.